hackerceo/milsim-prop-alpha/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors-anon/hackerceo/milsim-prop-alpha)

-This project is an open-source game prop for military simulation games such as Airsoft, paintball and others.
+This project is an open-source game prop for military simulation games such as airsoft, paintball and others.
 It is designed to run on the ESP-family of IoT devices created by Espressif Systems.
 It specifically targets the [ESP32](https://www.wikipedia.org/wiki/ESP32) and [ESP9266](https://www.wikipedia.org/wiki/ESP8266) modules which can